themechanicalguy/DSA-Practise/6-Searching-Algo/0-Classic-binary-search/4-peak-element-in-arr.md

 The simplest approach is to scan through the array and check each element to see if it's a peak.

-### 2. Binary Search (O(log n) time)

-Since we can return any peak and the array has some sorted-like properties (ascending and descending sequences), we can use binary search to find a peak efficiently.

-## Solution Code

-### Approach 1: Linear Scan

 ```javascript
 /**
  * Finds a peak element using linear scan